cfpb/consumerfinance.gov/docs/docs/installation.md

 You may also wish to fork the repository on Github and clone the resultant personal fork.
 This is advised if you are going to be doing development on `cfgov-refresh` and contributing to the project.

 There are two ways to install cfgov-refresh:

 - [Stand-alone installation](#stand-alone-installation)
 - [Vagrant-box installation](#vagrant-box-installation)

+!!! danger
-  :warning: These instructions are not currently working.
+    The instruction for Vagrant are not currently working.

 # Stand-alone installation